ftrinca/queue-aware-diffusion-sampling/README.md

   - Presentation slides (to be added).
 - `qads.ipynb`
   - Main Jupyter notebook containing all experiments and plots.
+- `requirements.txt`
+  - Requirements needed to run the notebook
 - `plots/`
   - Exported figures used in the report and slides.
 - `logs/`